InvaHealth/InvaHealthDDdescriptors/README.md

 Two options:
 - <strong>period</strong> if the cost is given for a period exceeding a year; or
 - <strong>year</strong> if the cost is given yearly or for a period up to one year.
-- <strong>unspecified</strong>: if no information is given or guessable from the source
+- <strong>unspecified</strong>: if no information is given or can be guessed from the source

 # **Probable_starting_year**

-Year in which the cost is known or assumed to have started to occurred.
-When not explicitly provided by the authors, indicate <strong>unspecified</strong>; in the case of a cost estimate provided for a one-year period straddling two calendar years, use the latest year of the cost occurrence.
+Year in which the cost is known or assumed to have started to occur.
+When not explicitly provided by the authors, indicate <strong>unspecified</strong>; in the case of a cost estimate provided for a one-year period straddling two calendar years, use the <em>latest</em> year of the cost occurrence.

 # **Probable_ending_year**

 Year in which the cost is known or assumed to have ended.
-When not explicitly provided by the authors, indicate <strong>unspecified</strong>; in the case of a cost estimate provided for a one-year period straddling two calendar years, use the latest year of the cost occurrence.
+When not explicitly provided by the authors, indicate <strong>unspecified</strong>; in the case of a cost estimate provided for a one-year period straddling two calendar years, use the <em>latest</em> year of the cost occurrence.

 # **Probable_starting_year_adjusted**